microsoft/rnx-kit/README.md

   convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives, tend to be poorly-received**.
-- Submit a pull request.
-As a pull request, the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
+- Submit a pull request targeting the `rfcs` branch.
+The RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
 - Build consensus and integrate feedback.
 An RFC that has broad support is much more likely to make progress.
 - Eventually, the core team will decide whether the RFC is a candidate for